![]() |

 A new find, this is palazzo barberini which was used as the exterior of the princess' home/ consulate.
 It's 2 blocks south of piazza republica, turn rt on fontana.

 The ceiling of one hallway in the Vatican Museum (the gallery of maps) was made up of all these amazing sculptures . . .
-Hard to see in this photo, sorry, but jaw-dropping in person. a better pic can be seen here.
 This was the NORAD of its day, the paintings are topographical military maps of all the pope's renaissance-era territrories.

 At the end of the vatican museum tour you finally come to the Sistine Chapel which . . . what can I say?
 I was awestruck.
 I kept thinking I was done and tried to move on but I went back four times.
 This is a pic (borrowed from another website) of what i found to be my favorite part of the ceiling: Jonah and the "great fish."
 (The chapel is very echo-ey, was very crowded when I was there, and the crowd's talking gradually crescendos, until a guard says "SILENZIOOOOO" . . . and you're not allowed to take pics inside the Sistine Chapel-- so when the guard sees a camera, he chants "NO PEECTURES . . .
 NO VEED-YO . . .")